dotnet/docs-maui/docs/essentials/sensors.md

 # Accessing device sensors

-Devices have all sorts of sensors available to you.
+Devices have all sorts of sensors that are available to you.
 Some sensors can detect movement, others changes in the environment, such as light.
 Monitoring and reacting to these sensors makes your app dynamic in adapting to how the device is being used.
 You can also respond to changes in the sensors and alert the user.
 This article gives you a brief overview of the common sensors supported by .NET Multi-User Application (.NET MAUI).

 ## Sensor speed